 This is not unique to blogs either.
 It’s possible with any business, even one that doesn’t own real estate or other physical assets.
 In most cases, the buyer of a business is paying for the company’s cash flow.

-If you’re self-employed, or have a desire to be, do all you can to build up the revenue of your business.
+If you’re self-employed or have the desire to be, do all you can to build up the revenue of your business.
 When the day comes that you’re ready to move on to the next adventure in life, you may find a buyer willing to pay a not-so-small fortune for it.

 Stay Out of Debt